gracefulife/clova-developer-guide/en/CEK/References/Clova_Home_API.md

 # Clova Home API

-This API is used to control IoT devices.
-Its message header is set to *ClovaHome*.
-Your Clova Home extension uses this API to provide a list of devices that are controllable or to control IoT devices registered to the user.
-Clova Home API provides the following APIs.
+This API controls IoT appliances.
+Its message header (`header`) is set to **"ClovaHome"**.
+Your Clova Home extension uses this API to provide a list of controllable appliances or to control IoT appliances registered to a user.
+The Clova Home API is divided into following APIs.

 * [Discovery API](#DiscoveryAPI)
 * [Control API](#ControlAPI)